christiantschoerner/DysonAPIJava/README.md

 ## How to use
 1) Get the serial number of your device.
 It is in the format XXX-XX-XXXXXXXX.
-You can find it at the sticker of your fan or in the app:\n
+You can find it at the sticker of your fan or in the app:<br />
 ![alt text](https://i.ibb.co/ZGVMwfJ/github.jpg "App")

 2) Get the WIFI code from the sticker or the manual of your fan